Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: FedKF Design

 \end{itemize}

+When the training is finished, either the ACA model or the OCA model serves as the final model to be used.
+The detailed FedKF training algorithm is shown in Algorithm \ref{alg::train}.

+Note that FedKF does not use the server-side generator training approach because the server-side generator training approach achieves much worse model performance (i.e., AMP) than our client-side generator training approach.
+The main reason is that for the client-side generator training approach, the generator is trained along with the KD process (i.e., the generator training and KD are trained synchronously), so the generator can generate more diversified samples used in KD.
+In contrast, in the server-side approach, a stationary generator (i.e., well-trained) is used to generate the samples used in KD, so the generated samples are less diversified, resulting in worse model performance.

+\textbf{Two Key Techniques.} In FedKF, two key techniques are developed. \begin{itemize} \item \textbf{T1} (active-inactive model aggregation technique): We develop an active-inactive model aggregation technique to generate an OCA model that represents the global knowledge precisely.

+\item \textbf{T2} (global-local knowledge fusion technique): We develop the global-local knowledge fusion technique to enable the local model to learn both the global knowledge (embedded in the teacher model) and the local knowledge (embedded in the local dataset).

-For most previous solutions (e.g., FedAvg), only active clients' model weights are aggregated to generate the global model in each round.
-In contrast, in T1 (active-inactive model aggregation technique), both active clients' model weights and inactive clients' cached model weights are aggregated to represent the global knowledge.
+\end{itemize} For most previous solutions (e.g., FedAvg), only active clients' model weights are aggregated to generate the global model in each round.
+In contrast, in T1, both active clients' model weights and inactive clients' cached model weights are aggregated to represent the global knowledge.
 Hence, T1 supports a more precise global knowledge representation.
-T1 is a simple yet precise approach to generate the global model.
-It is orthogonal to many previous solutions (e.g., FedAVg, FedProx), so T1 can also be used in these solutions to improve their performance.
-In Section \ref{sub:data-free}-\ref{sub:train}, T2 (global-local knowledge fusion technique) is elaborated.
+Note that the authors in \cite{li2019convergence} discuss a solution that uses the global weight to represent the weight of inactive clients in aggregation; it is a coarse global knowledge representation method.
+T1 is a simple yet precise approach to generating the global model.
+It is orthogonal to many previous solutions (e.g., FedAvg, FedProx), so T1 can also be used in these solutions to improve their performance.
+In the following sections, T2 is elaborated.